AmriMahroof/EAD_2-Library-management-system/README.txt

 	IntelliJ IDEA.

 Importing the project
-	Download the zip file of the project using the git link = https://github.com/Dhanushanandan/LMS_EAD2_CW.git Extract the files and Right click and open with IntelliJ wait until the necessary dependency download it might need internet connection.
+	Extract the files and Right click and open with IntelliJ wait until the necessary dependency download it might need internet connection.